Medicare.gov

 Description

-Fecal occult blood screening tests can help detect colorectal cancer early, when treatment is most effective.
+Fecal occult blood screening tests can help find cancer early, when treatment is most effective.

 Coverage details

-Medicare covers screening fecal occult blood screenings if you get a written referral from your doctor, physician assistant, nurse practitioner, or clinical nurse specialist.
+Part B covers fecal occult blood tests if you get a referral from your doctor, physician assistant, nurse practitioner, or clinical nurse specialist.

 Who's eligible

-Medicare covers fecal occult blood tests if you’re 45 or older.
-If you’re under 45, Medicare doesn’t cover these tests.
+You must be 45 or older.
+If you’re under 45, Medicare doesn’t cover fecal occult blood tests.

 Costs

-• You pay nothing for this screening test if your doctor or other health care provider accepts assignment .
+• You pay nothing for the test if your doctor or other health care provider accepts assignment .

 • If you get a positive result after a fecal occult blood screening test, Medicare also covers a follow-up colonoscopy as a screening test.